-Description IP address to connect to the port #1 of the internal switch module on the H4X board on the server.
+Description IP address to connect to the port of the internal switch module on the H4X board on the server.
 The status of the PC LAN connection(s) is specified next to the IP address on the web-based interface, and in a separate parameter on the server-based interface.
-When the redundancy is enabled, the status of both PC LAN connections is specified.
+When Redundancy or Dual Mode is enabled, the status of both PC LAN connections is specified and PC LAN #1 and PC LAN #2 share a common IP address.
+When Dual Mode is enabled, an IP address, subnet mask and gateway have been defined for PC LAN #2 that differ from PC LAN #1.
+When Redundancy Mode is enabled, PC LAN #1 and PC LAN #2 share a common IP address.
 Values The IP addresses 0.0.0.0 and 255.255.255.255 are not allowed.
 The connection status can be Up or Down .